Laptop vs desktop: which should you buy?

 Laptop vs desktop: Screen

-If you choose to buy a desktop, you might need to invest in one of the best monitors for graphic artists if your device is not an all-in-one format.
-Even so, it can be useful to have a dual monitor setup depending on the extent of your workload and how you perform at your best.
+Many desktop computers don't come with a screen, which means you might need to invest in one of the best monitors.
+Even if they do, it can be useful to have a dual monitor setup, depending on the extent of your workload and how you perform at your best.

-At a more basic level, a laptop screen can be thought of as more susceptible to damage than a sturdy monitor display, given that it can get scratched easily by other items in your bag, be dropped, or knocked off a worktop or counter – especially if you're the clumsy type (guilty).
-Still, if a large, beautiful screen is what you're looking for, the iMac is probably your best bet.
-There are other iMac alternatives that are worth considering too, however, like the ASUS NUC 14 Pro mini PC which was announced today at CES 2024.
+In general, laptop screens are more susceptible to damage than a sturdy monitor display, given that they can get scratched easily by other items in your bag, be dropped, or knocked off a worktop or counter – especially if you're the clumsy type.

 Laptop vs desktop: Connectivity

-One major downside of owning a laptop instead of a desktop PC is not only the lack of being able to customise your hardware, but there's also the sheer lack of ports and connectivity options that many creatives desperately rely on.
-There are plenty of modern laptops now that don't even have an SD card slot or a headphone jack.
+One major downside of owning a modern laptop is the sheer lack of ports and connectivity options they typically offer.
+There are plenty of models now that don't even have an SD card slot or a headphone jack.

-For example, When it comes to connectivity, MacBook Pros can be as limited as most of the ultra-thin laptops to hit the shops in recent years.
-You usually get two Thunderbolt 3 (USB-C) ports, a 3.5mm headphone jack, and that's your lot.
-So to connect a lot of peripherals, you'll need one of the best docks for MacBook Pro.
+MacBooks and other modern ultra-thin laptops are especially limited in this regard.
+For example, with the MacBook Air (M2, 2022) you get just two Thunderbolt 3 (USB-C) ports, a 3.5mm headphone jack and a MagSafe 3 charging port: that's your lot.
+So to connect a lot of peripherals, you'll need one of the best docks for MacBook.

 Laptop vs desktop: Price

-When it comes to price, I call this laptop vs desktop dilemma a draw.
-Commonly, desktops can be the more affordable option for creatives in the long run, given the longevity that individual components can last for, and the option to reconfigure these parts as they run their course.
+When it comes to price, desktops often cost more than laptops, especially if you have to buy additional peripherals such as a monitor, mouse and keyboard.
+Yet they can still be the more affordable option for creatives in the long run, given how long that individual components can last for, and the option to reconfigure these parts as they run their course.

-You don't get that kind of sustainability with a laptop, and chances are even high-end laptops might only last you five years at a maximum if you're lucky.
+You don't get that kind of sustainability with a laptop, where even high-end models will probably only last you around five years or so.

 FAQs